pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2025-02-12-pesto-classico.markdown

 Instructions:
 - In a small pan over medium heat, toast the pine nuts (or any other nuts) until lightly browned and fragrant, about 3 minutes

-- Meanwhile, crush together the garlic, salt, and pepper in your mortar and pestle until you have a paste
+- Meanwhile, crush together the garlic, salt, and black pepper in your mortar and pestle until you have a paste

 - Roughly chop your basil, add to the mortar in batches, and crush until broken down.
 Repeat until all the basil is incorporated